 Meanwhile, a project proposal’s aim is to secure funding for the project and to accomplish that goal, it should try to be as personable as possible while still remaining formal.
 A good project proposal can be written with an optimistic outlook for the future, a fact-based argument, or an emotional appeal to communicate its purpose to its potential funders.

 A project plan explains the methods and operations for the accomplishment of the project.
 A project proposal meanwhile, explains the reasons for undertaking the project.
-To put it simply, the plan is the how of the project while the proposal is its why.
+To put it simply, the plan is the how of the project while the proposal samples is its why.
 Their difference might be subtle but their shift in tone and style in writing have a big impact on the applications.
 Your understanding of their difference and applying these said differences will be crucial in refining both the plan and proposals.

 The main purpose of the project plan is to explain and outline the methods to be undertaken in completing the project.
 It might seem that they are as simple as instructions for the project’s completion.
 But they are not simple instructions.
 You may also see project plans in word.